 - (1) For purposes of Rule 45(i) and this paragraph (e), an inmate is a person confined to an institution or committed to a place of legal confinement. - (2) Papers Documents filed or served by an inmate are timely filed or served if they are deposited in the institution's internal mail system on or before the last day for filing or service.
-Timely filing or service may be shown by a contemporaneously filed notarized statement or written-declaration setting forth the date of deposit and stating that first-class postage has been, or is being, prepaid, or that the inmate has complied with any applicable requirements for legal mail set by the institution.
+Timely filing or service may be shown by a contemporaneously filed notarized statement or written unsworn declaration as described in Title 78B, Chapter 18a, Uniform Unsworn Declarations Act, setting forth the date of deposit and stating that first-class postage has been, or is being, prepaid, or that the inmate has complied with any applicable requirements for legal mail set by the institution.
 Response time will be calculated from the date the papers documents are received by the court, or for papers documents served on parties that do not need to be filed with the court, the postmark date the papers documents were deposited in U.S. mail. - (3) The provisions of paragraph (e)(2) do not apply to service of process, which is governed by Rule 4.